Illumaria/made-algorithms/week_02_sorting_and_order_statistics/README.md

 Output: standard output

-The next day after the party, Gregory decided to give blow his children minds.
-He took a lot of cards and wrote on each of them one Latin letter in lowercase.
-After that, he came up with some string and gave the children a task to make as many substrings of that string as possible using cards.
+The next day after the party, Gregory decided to blow his children's minds.
+He took a lot of cards and wrote a lowercase Latin letter on each of them.
+After that, he came up with a string and gave the children a task to make as many substrings of that string as possible using cards.
 Gregory's string consists only of letters of the Latin alphabet in lowercase.
 You need to determine how many of its substrings can be composed using only the given cards.

 Let's write down the letters written on the cards, one after the other.
 Let Gregory's string be "aaab" and the cards "aba".
 Then we can make three "a" substrings, one "b", two "aa", one "ab", and one "aab".
 The substrings "aaa" and "aaab" are not allowed, since there are only two cards with the letter "a".